TurtleCamera/Artifact-Leaderboard-Discord-Bot/README.md

 Modify an existing artifact.

-* Updates CRIT Rate, CRIT DMG, and recalculates CV.
+* Updates CRIT Rate, CRIT DMG, and recalculates CRIT Value.
-* Can adjust rank automatically based on the new values.
+* Ranks are automatically updated based on the new values.

 ---